transat/CustomFontLoader/README.md

 ## Example

-The package includes a FontListView that demonstrates how to display a list of all registered fonts, allowing users to see the appearance of each font with a sample text.
-To use
-FontListView in your app, simply add it to your SwiftUI view hierarchy:
+The package includes a FontListView that demonstrates how to display a list of all registered fonts.
+To use FontListView in your app, simply add it to your SwiftUI view hierarchy:

    ```swift